Anatoliy Golitsyn: Accusing Harold Wilson

 Golitsyn said that Harold Wilson (then prime minister of the United Kingdom) was a KGB informer and an agent of influence.
 This encouraged pre-existing conspiracy theories within the British security services concerning Wilson.
 During his time as president of the Board of Trade in the late 1940s, Wilson had been on trade missions to Russia and cultivated a friendship with Anastas Mikoyan and Vyacheslav Molotov.
 He continued these relationships when Labour went into Opposition, and according to material from the Mitrokhin Archive, his insights into British politics were passed to and highly rated by the KGB.
-An "agent development file" was opened in the hope of recruiting Harold Wilson, and the codename "OLDING" was given to him.
+An "agent development file" was opened in the hope of recruiting Wilson, and the codename "OLDING" was given to him.
 However "the development did not come to fruition," according to the KGB file records.

 Golitsyn also accused the KGB of poisoning Hugh Gaitskell, Wilson's predecessor as leader of the Labour Party, in order for Wilson to take over the party.
 Gaitskell died after a sudden attack of lupus erythematosus, an autoimmune disorder, in 1963.
 Golitsyn's claims about Wilson were believed in particular by the senior MI5 counterintelligence officer Peter Wright.
-Although Wilson was repeatedly investigated by MI5 and cleared of this accusation, individuals within the service continued to believe that he was an agent of the KGB, and this belief played a part in the coup plots against him.
+Although Wilson was repeatedly investigated by MI5 and cleared of this accusation, individuals within the service continued to believe that he was an agent of the KGB, and this belief played a part in coup plots against him.

 Accusing Urho Kekkonen

-Golitsyn said after his defection that the Note Crisis of 1961 was an operation masterminded by president Urho Kekkonen of Finland together with the Soviets to ensure Kekkonen's re-election.
+Golitsyn said after his defection that the Note Crisis of 1961 was an operation masterminded by Finnish president Urho Kekkonen together with the Soviets to ensure Kekkonen's re-election.
 Golitsyn further said that Kekkonen had been a KGB agent codenamed "Timo" since 1947.
 Most Finnish historians believe that Kekkonen was closely connected with the KGB, but the matter remains controversial.

+Martel Affair

+In 1962, Golitsyn claimed that the KGB had thoroughly infiltrated French military intelligence and, perhaps, even Charles de Gaulle's cabinet, and that, as a result, the KGB enjoyed near-instant access to most NATO communications.
+John F. Kennedy was extremely alarmed by Golitsyn's accusation, and allowed Golitsyn (under the code name "Martel") to be interviewed by French intelligence.
+Although his interviewers eventually came to share Golitsyn's suspicions of high-level infiltration, the claims were distrusted by the French government, which believed that Golitsyn was a CIA agent, and resulted in little action.
+Because of perceived French inaction, the US sought to exclude France from the NATO reporting chain, a state of affairs which crippled NATO operations for about a year.
+The rupture in Franco-American intelligence sharing continued into the late 60s.
+Moreover, the affair contributed to France's 1966 withdrawal from the NATO military command structure.
+Although a French KGB spy, Georges Pâques, was eventually discovered within NATO headquarters as a result of the molehunt ignited by Golitsyn, he was certainly not the mole Golitsyn claimed knowledge of, as he joined NATO eight months after Golitsyn's defection.